Daniel Wallace (author): Writing

 Before Wallace's most famous book Big Fish: A Novel of Mythic Proportions was accepted for publication, he wrote five novels which were rejected by publishers.
 Since then, his books have been translated into 18 languages, while Big Fish was made into a film by Tim Burton.
 In a 2011 article for Pure Movies, he wrote about how absurd he found it that Big Fish was the book that was adapted into a film when all his others have clearer narrative structures.
 His other books include Ray in Reverse, The Watermelon King, and Mr. Sebastian and the Negro Magician.
-While his short stories have been published in a number of anthologies and magazines, including The Year's Best Fantasy and Horror.
+His short stories have been published in a number of anthologies and magazines, including The Year's Best Fantasy and Horror.

 Wallace says he tries to write everything he can, but mainly focuses on novels and screenplays.

 Wallace believes that "art is a distillation of experience."
 He believes that "writing requires only a pen and paper, and not paint, brushes, canvases, nor expensive film or photographic equipment, so it’s seen as something ‘anyone can do.’"

 Of his early writings, Wallace claims:

 I thought I was a much better writer then than I do now.
 I loved the stories I was coming up with, and was really amazed I could put enough sentences together to make a paragraph.
 It was like magic, seeing the little black marks all come together.
 I sound like I’m making fun of myself but I’m not.
 If a writer writes I was a writer.
 I couldn’t see very far beyond that though.
 The pure pleasure of invention, of making stuff up, clouded over everything else.
 I couldn’t tell the difference between a good story and a good story told well.
 I wrote three hundred pages about a pair of billionaire twins, each weighing just over 500 pounds, who ‘rent’ the mistress of one of their friends.
 What did I think was going to come of that?
 Nothing much did.
 And I wrote a few other books equally as promising.
 As I wrote I was learning to write (having not gone to school) and I was learning what not to write as well.
 I also finally figured out that I was writing the kind of books I thought other people wanted to read, not the kind I wanted to write.
 That’s when Big Fish happened, and why it was a breakthrough for me.

 As a child he loved the science fiction novel Dune, by Frank Herbert.
 Wallace lists his favorite writers as Franz Kafka, Vladimir Nabokov, Italo Calvino, Kurt Vonnegut, and William Faulkner.
 Wallace also loves the novels Mrs. Bridge and Mr Bridge by Evan S. Connell.

 Wallace was awarded the Harper Lee Award for Alabama's Distinguished Writer of the Year in 2019.